 |You’re called (formal)||Se llama (sing.) / Se llaman (pl.)|

 Which pronouns should I use: tú or usted?

 Remember that the usage of “tú” and “usted” changes from country to country.
 Moreover, in Argentina, they have their own version of “you” which is “vos”.
 In this course, you will mostly see the usage of “tú”.
 It has to do with the fact that in Spain, “tú” has become the standard form of addressing people in all kinds of situations.
 In Mexico, the form “usted” is used more often than in Spain, but even so, there is a clear tendency to use “tú” in situations where “usted” was used before.

 As you know, Spanish words can be of masculine or feminine gender.
 In our next lessons, we will see the rules that will help us identify the gender of each word by its ending.

 After the first lesson you can already remember the two most common endings for each gender: “о” for masculine and “а” for feminine:

-- encantado = I’m glad to meet you (said by a man)
+- encantado = I’m pleased to meet you (said by a man)

-- encantada = I’m glad to meet you (said by a woman)
+- encantada = I’m pleased to meet you (said by a woman)

 Check if you know this lesson: